 In the middle of the 1970-s, Murray Turoff, inventor of the Emisari and Eies computer conferencing systems, came to Sweden and made some presentations of his ideas.
 Palme and Tholerus listened to him, and were immediately caught by the ideas.
 Another listener to Turoff was Tomas Ohlin.
 A year later, Ohlin worked at the Swedish Board of Technical Development (STU).
 He used STU funds to finance a number of experiments with use of computer to aid ordinary people.
 One of the projects which he financed was to obtain a copy of the Planet-Forum computer conferencing system, which was installed at the Stockholm University Computing Center, QZ.
 Tholerus modified the program to use Swedish-language commands.

-At the same time, the Swedish Goverment decided to split the Defense Research Institute (FOA), where Palme worked, into departments spread in six different Swedish towns.
+At the same time, the Swedish Goverment decided to split the Swedish Defense Research Institute (FOA), where Palme worked, into departments spread in six different Swedish towns.
 This, plus the practical experience of using Planet-Forum, made it interesting for FOA to fund the development of a new conferencing system.
 Tholerus was given the task, and the system was ready and started operation in its first version in 1978.
+Tholerus was at that time employed by Uppsala University, so the development of KOM was funded by a grant from FOA to Uppsala University.

 The Swedish Data act said that all computer systems which stored personal information was to be controlled by the government to protect against invasion of privacy.